JGTools/TTT3D/README.md

 - :heavy_check_mark: Lightweight library for managing transform transitions
 - :heavy_check_mark: Simple and flexible way to animate 3D objects
 - :heavy_check_mark: Can be used with any 3D library
-- :blue_heart: Written in TypeScript
+- :heavy_check_mark::blue_square: Written in TypeScript

 ## Installation